DaenaDreyfuss/S4Fiori/S4-Fiori-extension-tutorial.md

    2. Select 'Create Dev Space'
    3. Name your Dev Space and select the **SAP Fiori** extension pack
    4. Select your Dev Space to start developing your application

-#### Create a Dev Space in Stable
+   5. Select 'Open Workspace' and select the projects folder

+#### Develop an S4 Fiori Extension Project
-- Create an S4 Fiori extension project from scratch using a Yeoman generator:
+Create an S4 Fiori extension project from scratch using a Yeoman generator:
   1. Open the **Terminal** via the menu bar (Terminal-->New Terminal)
   2. In the terminal navigate to the projects folder
   3. Run the **[yo](command:yo)** to start the Yeoman generator